Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 So you have leftovers!

 Great news!
 Leftover slow roast shoulder of lamb is stuff my dreams are made of.
 Lamb sandwiches for days I say!
-We always opt for homemade gyros on day two.
+We always opt for homemade gyros the next day.
 It makes an easy DIY dinner as everyone can make their own.
-All you need is some warmed pitta bread, grated cheddar cheese, salad fillings like lettuce, tomato, Spanish onion, cucumber, and a sauce.
+All you need is some warm pitta bread, grated cheddar cheese, salad fillings like lettuce, tomato, Spanish onion, cucumber, and a sauce.
 Hummus and a hot chili sauce are the fave combo in our house!

 A Friday Night grilled Lamb quesadilla is another goody as is a little shredded lamb over a pizza or thrown in a tomato-based pasta sauce.